gitfrandu4/geofleet/docs/2_vehicle_positions.md

    - Load vehicle IDs from configuration
    - Fetch positions from API
    - Store in Room database
-   - Update Firestore
+   - Update Firestore with current position and history
    - Update UI

 2. **Refresh Flow**:
-   - Cancel any ongoing refresh
+   - Cancel any ongoing refresh job
    - Fetch new positions for all vehicles
    - Update local and cloud storage
    - Refresh UI
+   - Update total vehicles counter

+3. **Search Flow**:
+   - User enters search text
+   - List is filtered in real-time
+   - Total counter updates to reflect filtered results
+   - Original list is preserved for reset

-3. **Error Handling**:
+4. **Error Handling**:
    - Network errors show retry option
    - Missing vehicles are logged
    - API errors are handled gracefully
+   - Job cancellations are managed properly

 ### Firebase Integration
 - Each vehicle has: